Kahvedzic/Employee-Correlation-Analysis-/README.md

-Deep Dive Analysis Using Python (Jupyter Notebook) 👉 CLICK FILE ABOVE FOR PROJECT 👈
+👉 CLICK Employee Correlation Analysis.ipynb FILE FOR PROJECT 👈

-Does the number of years employed have any direct correlation to the overall number of employees retained vs left.
+Deep Dive Analysis Using Python (Jupyter Notebook) Does the number of years employed have any direct correlation to the overall number of employees retained vs left.
 Is there a point in which x-amount years employeed has a significant shift of employees leaving the company vs retained.
 Our analysis will consists upon the bases of two clear distinctions, where years employeed (>=5 and <=5)